appuio/techlab/additional-labs/development_environment.md

 ## oc cluster up

-Since the Version 1.3 of the OpenShift Client "oc" there is a possibility to start OpenShift locally on your Laptop.
+As of `oc` release 1.3 there is a possibility to start OpenShift locally on your machine.
 This downloads a Docker container which contains an OpenShift installation and starts it.

 Prerequisites:
 * oc 1.3+